blockforgewp/blockforge-wp/README.md

 It is focused on modern WordPress development, block themes, Gutenberg workflows, editor parity, project structure, documentation, and safe upgrade practices.

 This public repository is used as the official public product page for BlockForge WP.
-The commercial package is delivered separately through Lemon Squeezy after purchase.
+The commercial package is prepared for delivery through Lemon Squeezy once the store is approved and final live-mode validation is complete.

 ## Quick summary